 - Don’t have red curry paste?
 Try using a couple of teaspoons of curry powder instead.

-- Extra veggies: Add extra diced pepper or toss in some diced carrots, spinach or kale.
+- Extra veggies: Add extra diced red bell pepper or toss in some diced carrots, spinach or kale.

 - Make it spicy: Add a pinch of red pepper flakes.